jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ![TX5823 Module](pictures/tx5823_SPI_mod.jpg "RX5823 with shield removed")

-After removing the resistor, ensure you have not accidentally shorted anything, and replace the shield.
-This only needs to be done once per module, so you can re-solder the shield to the module PCB.
+After removing the resistor, inspect the board (preferrably under a magnifying glass) to ensure you have not accidentally caused any shorts or displaced any other components; replace the shield.
+This only needs to be done once so you can re-solder the shield to the module PCB.

 ### Mounting Transmitter: